markatwork1/Firstdrafts/Synthetix Weekly Update 08.10.21.md

 - [On Spotify](https://anchor.fm/snxweave)

 - [Kain](https://twitter.com/kaiynne) from Synthetix and [Ohmzeus](https://twitter.com/ohmzeus) played a friendly chess game 10.1.21 via Discord ❤️

+- **A New Voting Guide** was released for new Synthetix Community Members [here](https://medium.com/@akng105/a-guide-to-synthetix-voting-for-new-community-members-fa57d929b2ce)

 #### The grantsDAO commissioned a Discord bot for stakers to automatically hedge their debt on centralized exchanges.